Where are "safe places?"

 The new law saves babies -- and protects parents who can't keep their babies.

 The law says that a parent will not be criminally prosecuted for abandoning a baby (thirty (30) days old or younger), if the baby is taken to a safe place and has not been physically abused or neglected after birth.
+If you are currently pregnant or recently gave birth and need help, call the crisis line at 877-796-HOPE (4673) - provided by the AMT Children of Hope Foundation.

 What happens at a safe place?